-I have assembled most of my writings, plus some of the work of Morgan Zo-Callahan and Bonnie Johnson Shurman, about Saint Ignatius of Loyola's Spiritual Exercises, etc. on one page so that I could see where they were going and solicit feedback.
+I have assembled most of my writings, along with some of the work of Morgan Zo-Callahan, Bonnie Johnson Shurman, and James Ismael Ford on Saint Ignatius of Loyola's Spiritual Exercises, etc., on one page so that I could see where they were going and solicit feedback.

 Ignatius was not an atheist or a non-theistic hidden Zen master.
-His Exercises, however, spring from inner experience, prayer, and meditation.
+His Exercises spring from inner experience, prayer, and meditation.
 I want to test the hypothesis that they hold up outside Catholic theology.

 "This May be Heresy"